dmbarbour/glas/docs/GlasGUI.md

 I think this would be a very effective option for integrating GUI.
 But actually developing the compiler won't be trivial.

+## Navigation and History

+Some applications may read 'navigation' variables similar to URLs or query strings.
+These are just normal user variables, except that by annotating them as navigation variables we can effectively inform the user agent to track them for purpose of history, backtracking, or opening multiple tabs or windows.

 ## Rendering Temporal Media

 An application may ask a user agent to 'render' a video for user consumption.